• Use Cases

 Business impact, not just API plumbing

-Students respond better to the next lesson, reminder, or encouragement when it is triggered by actual progress instead of an arbitrary delay.
+Students respond better to the next lesson, reminder, or encouragement when it is triggered by actual progress — no matter whose workspace they live in.

 Course businesses need to know who is stalled, who is engaged, and who is moving fast.
-Progress-based routing keeps the rest of the stack aligned with that reality.
+Progress-based routing keeps every workspace aligned with that reality.

 Completion-driven workflows are easy to imagine and messy to maintain.
-Meshes gives you the delivery layer those milestone automations depend on.
+Meshes gives every workspace the delivery layer those milestone automations depend on.

 Related